sadeemfahd/Smart-Productivity-Task-Manager/README.md

 3. Run `./scripts/deploy.sh` to recreate full environment from code.
 4. Run `./scripts/test-api.sh` using the gateway URL to verify recovery.

-This demonstrates reproducible recovery in minutes using only Terraform and scripts.
+This demonstrates reproducible infrastructure deployment and recovery using Terraform and scripts.

+## Team

+This project was developed as part of SWE455 – Cloud Applications Engineering at KFUPM.

+- Sadeem Alotaibi
+- Renad Alqahtani